altanner/graphical-data-apps/site-build/content/posts/03layout.md

 Save, and we are ready for layout.

 ## Page layout
 We want to [control where and how things appear on the page](https://docs.streamlit.io/library/api-reference/layout).
-We will use four layout components in our app:
+We will use three layout components in our app: sidebars, columns and tabs.

-1. sidebars
-2. columns
-3. tabs

 ### Sidebars
 [Sidebars](https://docs.streamlit.io/library/api-reference/layout/st.sidebar) are a typical component of a data app, providing a tidy place to store controls, that can also be minimised to make best use of the browser window.
 We'll create a sidebar, by adding this to the bottom of your script: